OUR METHODS

 The physical level is addressed through the study and practice of basic principles of human movement and dance.
 The emotional is addressed through the creative examination of autobiographical material.
 The mental is addressed through the presentation of theoretical principles and concepts, as well as the study of the creative process and the practical use of applied communication skills.
 The spiritual is evoked when people express themselves with awareness and creativity on all three of levels.

-Our structured sequence of movements serves as a foundation for all of our embodied creative explorations.
+This structured sequence of movements, developed by Anna Halprin, serves as a foundation for all of our embodied creative explorations.

 This system explores the relationship between body, feeling, and image/imagination by shifting between movement, drawing, and dialogue.